Guavus/dynamic-spark/docs/ScalaSparkCompute-sparkcompute.md

 This will perform a word count on the input field ``'body'`` and produce records of two fields, ``'word'`` and ``'count'``.

-The following imports are included automatically and are ready for the user code to use:
+The following imports are included automatically and are ready to use:

       import co.cask.cdap.api.data.format._
       import co.cask.cdap.api.data.schema._;